-STUDENT PARTICIPATION POLICY & COURSE CONTENT NOTE
+STUDENT PARTICIPATION POLICY

-Theatre is a communal art form in which a number of interdependent artists and crafts people co-operate to create a work of art.
+Theatre & Film are communal art forms in which a number of interdependent artists and crafts people cooperate to create a work of art.
 This fact is necessarily transferred to the learning situation, and is reflected in many of the Department's courses.
-Consequently, it is the Department's policy that students are required to: complete homework such as reading, line-learning, script analysis, prop lists, design drawings, etc.; attend classes; attend rehearsals both within and outside of class times; and, in short, to exhibit commitment towards the inevitably shared endeavours of our field of study.
+Consequently, it is the Department's policy that students are required to: complete homework such as reading, line-learning, script analysis, prop lists, design drawings, etc.; attend classes; attend rehearsals, meetings or shoots both within and outside of class times; and, in short, exhibit commitment towards the inevitably shared endeavours of our field of study.